TimMacy/YouTubeAlchemy/README.md

   - Hide Members Only Featured Videos on the Home Page
   - Hide "Explore more topics" on the Home Page
   - Hide "Latest posts from . . ." on Search Page

-**Hide Watched Videos**
-  - Hide Watched Videos Regardless of Progress Everywhere
-  - Hide Watched Videos Regardless of Progress Only on the Home Page
-  - Pick a Percentage to Hide Videos on
-    - Home Page
-    - Subscription Page
-    - Channel Pages
-    - Playlists
-    - Video Pages
-    - Search Pages

 **Modify or Hide UI Elements**
   - Hide "Voice Search" Button